Ordnance Survey: Research

-Ordnance Survey actively supports the academic research community through its external research and university liaison team.
+The Ordnance Survey actively supports the academic research community through its external research and university liaison team.
 The research department actively supports MSc and PhD students as well as engaging in collaborative research.
-Most Ordnance Survey products are available to UK universities that have signed up to the Digimap agreement and data is also made available for research purposes that advances Ordnance Survey's own research agenda.
+Most Ordnance Survey products are available to UK universities that have signed up to the Digimap agreement and data is also made available for research purposes that advances the Ordnance Survey's own research agenda.

-More information can be found at Ordnance Survey Research.

-Data access and criticisms
+Data access

-Ordnance Survey has been subject to criticism.
-Most centres on the point that Ordnance Survey possesses a virtual government monopoly on geographic data in the UK, but, although a government agency, it has been required to act as a trading fund (i.e. a commercial entity) from 1999 to 2015.
+Ordnance Survey possesses a virtual government monopoly on geographic data in the UK, but, although a government agency, it has been required to act as a trading fund (i.e. a commercial entity) from 1999 to 2015.
 This meant that it is supposed to be entirely self-funded from the commercial sale of its data and derived products whilst at the same time the public supplier of geographical information.
 In 1985, the Committee of Enquiry into the Handling of Geographic Information was set up to "advise the Secretary of State for the Environment within two years on the future handling of geographic information in the UK, taking account of modern developments in information technology and market needs".
 The committee's final report, published in 1987 under the name of its chairman Roger Chorley, stressed the importance of accessible geographic information to the UK and recommended a loosening of policies on distribution and cost recovery.

-In 2007 Ordnance Survey were criticised for contracting the public relations company Mandate Communications to understand the dynamics of the free data movement and discover which politicians and advisers continued to support their current policies.
+In 2007 the Ordnance Survey were criticised for contracting the public relations company Mandate Communications to understand the dynamics of the free data movement and discover which politicians and advisers continued to support their current policies.

 OS OpenData

 In response to the feedback from a consultation Policy options for geographic information from Ordnance Survey the government announced that a package of Ordnance Survey data sets would be released for free use and re-use.
-On 1 April 2010 Ordnance Survey released the brand OS OpenData under an attribution-only license compatible with CC-BY.
+On 1 April 2010 the Ordnance Survey released the brand OS OpenData under an attribution-only licence compatible with CC-BY.
 Various groups and individuals had campaigned for this release of data, but some were disappointed when some of the profitable datasets, including the leisure 1:50,000 scale and 1:25,000 scale mapping, as well as the low scale Mastermap were not included.
 These were withheld with the counter-argument that if licensees do not pay for OS data collection then the government would have to be willing to foot a £30 million per annum bill to obtain the future economic benefit of sharing the mapping.

-In mid-2013 Ordnance Survey described an "enhanced" linked-data service with a SPARQL 1.1-compliant endpoint and bulk-download options.
+In mid-2013 the Ordnance Survey described an "enhanced" linked-data service with a SPARQL 1.1-compliant endpoint and bulk-download options.

 In June 2018, following the recommendations of the Geospatial Commission, part of the Cabinet Office, it was announced that parts of OS Mastermap would be released under the Open Government Licence.
 These would include: